rivercold/BERT-unsupervised-OOD/README.md

 * Transformers 2.7.0
 * simpletransformers 0.22.1

 I do notice this repo is not compatabile with the newest version of Transformers (4.6.1) and simpletransformers (0.61.6).
-I will try to address this issue in a new branch ASAP.
+I will try to address this issue in a new branch if requested.

 ## Overview
 ![An overview of using Mahalanobis distance features (MDF) extracted from a pre-trained transformer $f$ to detect out-of-domain data.](overview.jpg)